benknoble/benknoble.github.io/_posts/2024-11-11-git-branch-trunk-perspective.md

 Gee argues that more commits (by proxy of "more time") lead to a higher chance of conflicts, which I agree with above and for which I suggested a mitigation.
-Then she constructs a strawman version of the branching model: to compare _well-run_ trunk-based development, we should also use _well-run_ branch-based development, in which ready branches are frequently reviewed and either merged or rejected[^1].
+Then she constructs a <a id="strawman"></a>**strawman** version of the branching
+model: to compare _well-run_ trunk-based development, we should also use _well-run_ branch-based development, in which ready branches are frequently reviewed and either merged or rejected[^1].

 In a well-run branch model, buggy merges are infrequent.
 Said another way, a trunk-based developer who hasn't pulled in a while and creates a large merge